omaraflak/Fingerprint/README.md

 implementation 'me.aflak.libraries:fingerprint:2.5.1'
 ```

-## Fingerprint View
+# Fingerprint View

-The library also provides a Fingerprint object which is a view that you can display the way you want.
+The library provides a `Fingerprint` object which is a view that you can display the way you want and use for authentications.
+Customizations are at the end of the README.

 ```xml
 <me.aflak.libraries.view.Fingerprint